swiftbird07/IRIS-SOAR/docs/source/contributing.rst

 The integration itself must then be placed in the 'integrations' directory.
 The integration MUST be named 'integration_name.py' and MUST contain the respective functions if it is enabled in the above section:

 .. code:: python
-    def provide_detections():
+    def provide_alerts():
-    """" This function returns the new detections.
+    """" This function returns the new alerts.
     Args:
         None

     Returns:
-        A list of detections.
-Each detection has to be a valid object of type 'Detection'.
+        A list of alerts.
+Each alert has to be a valid object of type 'Alert'.

     Raises:
         None